Parking Permit Required

 The University's ticketing policy is as follows:

-All students, faculty, staff and visitors are responsible for each vehicle they operate or park, or cause to be operated or parked on campus.
+All students, faculty, staff and visitors are responsible for each vehicle they operate or park on campus.
 Every vehicle must display a valid University parking permit.
 Vehicles which present a hazard, are parked in Tow Zones, Fire Lanes, blocking sidewalks, crosswalks, dumpsters or are parked in a Handicap space without displaying government issued authorization are subject to immediate towing at the owner's expense.
 A vehicle which accrues three parking tickets will be considered a chronic offender and will be ticketed and towed for every subsequent violation.

 To pay for a ticket online or to appeal a ticket you received, visit our online parking system.
 You must enter both the ticket number and the license plate number to proceed, and then follow the prompts to pay or appeal.